Welcome to the Home Study Course sponsored by the Healthcare Training

 will then know the content to listen for that contains the answer.
 So just a hint,

-after you write down the answer to a question in your Answer Booklet, read on
+after you write down the answer to a question in your Test, read on

 to the next question in order to give you a "heads up" to listen for